 Kevin K. Russell specializes in appellate practice in the federal courts, particularly the U.S. Supreme Court.
-He has argued eleven merits cases in the Supreme Court in the past nine years and served as counsel or co-counsel in nearly 50 others.
+He has argued twelve merits cases in the Supreme Court in the past eleven years and served as counsel or co-counsel in nearly 50 others.
 He is currently an instructor in the Harvard Supreme Court Litigation Clinic, and previously was an instructor in the Stanford Supreme Court Litigation Clinic for eight years.
 Early in his career, Kevin clerked for Justice Steven G. Breyer.

 Today, Kevin regularly represents individuals, businesses, trade associations, and public interest groups before the Court on a wide range of issues, including questions of criminal law, civil rights, constitutional law, class actions, labor law, antitrust, energy law, international arbitration, consumer protection, religious freedom, international human rights, election law, national security, immunity, jurisdiction, and other matters.
 For example, he recently prevailed in a criminal case addressing the mental state required to convict a defendant under the Controlled Substances Analogue Act.
 Previously, he successfully represented a class of terminated employees bringing age discrimination claims on a statute of limitations question, as well as a class of consumers bringing claims under the Fair Debt Collection Practices Act.
 In his first argument at the Court, Kevin represented Lilly Ledbetter in a wage discrimination case that resulted in a 5-4 loss for his client.
 He then assisted Ms. Ledbetter in testifying before Congress in hearings that led to the bipartisan enactment of the Lilly Ledbetter Fair Pay Act, which overturned the Supreme Court’s decision.